Accelerating Your Degree

 A number of nationally recognized educational organizations offer examinations in a wide range of subjects including the liberal arts, sciences, business and foreign languages, which correspond to courses taught at the University.
 Up to 33 credits may be awarded through examinations such as the College-Level Examination Program (CLEP), the New York University Foreign Language Proficiency Testing Service, ACT-PEP Examinations, TECEP and DANTES.
 Students who have already taken any of these examinations should have official score reports sent to the Office of Online Programs at the address above.
 Students considering this option should consult with their advisor to determine the suitability of particular CLEP or other examinations to their degree requirements.

 Portfolio Assessment allows students the opportunity to apply their lifelong learning to their college program of study.
 Up to 30 credits may be awarded for experiential learning, which can reduce the time and cost of completing a degree.
 These credits are granted based on a comprehensive portfolio evaluation.
 This includes:

 - Consultation with and approval by your academic advisor for the suitability of proposed credits toward degree

 - Submission of the completed portfolio(s) based on current policies and procedures

-The academic assessment of experiential learning documented by a portfolio is rigorous and there is no guarantee as to the credit outcome.
+The academic assessment of experiential learning is rigorous and there is no guarantee as to the credit outcome.
 It is important to note that college credit is not given for experience alone; it is awarded for documented learning that is equivalent to Fairleigh Dickinson University courses.